 Rationale

 Currently, there is uneven mainstreaming of gender issues across legislations, policies, programs and projects.
 While there are several provisions in place, they remain either ad-hoc, or with inadequate accountability and monitoring approaches.
 Further, most of the existing policies have minimal reference to gender (gender neutral/gender blind) or seek to address gender issues through the formal approach.
 There is also absence of LGBT+ mainstreaming .
 Therefore, NGEP is envisaged to provide an overarching policy directive for the government to promote gender equality and mainstreaming of gender including LGBT+ in legislations, policies, plans and programmes.
-This policy also aims to address the formal approach to equality as provided in various policies, and guarantee substantive equality by accounting for women and LGBT+s’ particular needs, address existing inequalities, and ensure their full participation in and benefit from social and economic development of the country.
-This can be a catalytic for faster recovery from impact of COVID and a strong engine of growth for more resilient, sustainable, and inclusive economy.
-Addressing gender issues such as gender based violence goes hand in hand with macroeconomic and financial stability, and thereby contribute to the country’s long term vision of developed Bhutan.
+This policy also aims to address the formal approach to equality as provided in various policies, and guarantee substantive equality by accounting for women and LGBT+ people’s particular needs, address existing inequalities, and ensure their full participation in and benefit from social and economic development of the country.
+This can be a catalyst for faster recovery from the impact of COVID and a strong engine of growth for a more resilient, sustainable, and inclusive economy.
+Addressing gender issues such as gender based violence goes hand in hand with macroeconomic and financial stability, and thereby contributes to the country’s long term vision of developed Bhutan.
 Addressing gender based discrimination and violence will also increase economic efficiency and save huge cost for the government.
 The economic cost of GBV is estimated at Nu.
 1674.69 million annually as per the estimation of economic cost of GBV in Bhutan.

 Policy vision and purpose